-TDI proposes to adopt by reference the Statutory Deposit Transaction Form, Form No. FIN407; the Declaration of Trust Form, Form No. FIN453; the Texas PEO Annual Report, Form No. FIN410; and the Texas PEO Quarterly Report, Form No. FIN409, including all instructions and requirements included in those forms.
-These forms may be requested by emailing PEO@tdi.texas.gov, and they are also available for inspection on TDI's website at www.tdi.texas.gov/rules/2015/index.html.
-Interested persons may comment on the forms and instructions under this proposal.
+TDI adopts by reference the Statutory Deposit Transaction Form, Form No. FIN407; the Declaration of Trust Form, Form No. FIN453; the Texas PEO Annual Report, Form No. FIN410; and the Texas PEO Quarterly Report, Form No. FIN409, including all instructions and requirements included in those forms.
+These forms are available on TDI's website.